Installation

 Build bundled dependencies

-For the default repository build, first compile the bundled third-party libraries:
+From libs/, compile the bundled third-party libraries:

 This populates libs/build/, which is the default include/library location